 Dancing with someone I notice not dancing WITH me (staring at others during the dance, seems annoyed, don’t seems to want to be here, …) is one of the most insulting thing for me….

-12. Hitting the Follower’s Head During Turns
+12. Bumping the Follower’s Head During Turns

 Reader Valerie writes: